MichaelCade/90DaysOfDevOps/Days/day38.md

 ### Committing Best Practices

 There is a balance here between when to commit and commit often.
-We do not want to be waiting to be finished the project before committing, each commit should be meaningful and they also should not be coupled with non-relevant tasks with each other.
+We don't want to wait to the end of the project before committing, each commit should be meaningful and they also should not be coupled with non-relevant tasks with each other.
 If you have a bug fix and a typo make sure they are two separate commits as a best practice.

 Make the commit message mean something.